carbon-language/carbon-lang/llvm/docs/HowToSubmitABug.rst

 about it.
 This document describes what you can do to increase the odds of getting it fixed quickly.

+🔒 If you believe that the bug is security related, please follow :ref:`report-security-issue`. 🔒

 Basically you have to do two things at a minimum.
 First, decide whether the bug `crashes the compiler`_ (or an LLVM pass), or if the compiler is `miscompiling`_ the program (i.e., the